Types of Passive Income – 4 That Can Make You Money

 Rental Activity

-As you might guess, the classic example of someone who owns a single-family home and rents it out to a tenant would be considered a rental activity and therefore passive income.
-This is because they will receive payments every month as well be able to claim deductions for their rental property expenses (mortgage interest, maintenance, depreciation, etc.)
+The classic example involves owning a single-family home and renting it to tenants.
+This qualifies as rental activity and generates passive income because owners receive monthly payments while claiming deductions for property expenses (mortgage interest, maintenance, depreciation, etc.)

 Businesses Without Participation

-For example, back before Facebook was a common household name, investor Peter Thiel became one of their first big investors putting $500,000 into the company.
-He, like many other investors, did not actually participate in any of the coding or marketing activities that Facebook was using to grow itself.
-Ultimately, this investment paid off big as he ended up selling most of his stake for more than $1 billion in cash.
+Consider Peter Thiel’s early Facebook investment.
+Before the platform became a household name, investor Peter Thiel became one of their first major backers, investing $500,000.
+Unlike many other investors, he didn’t participate in the coding or marketing activities driving Facebook’s growth.
+This investment ultimately paid off spectacularly when he sold most of his stake for over $1 billion in cash.

 What You Can Do

-In some ways, REITs could be considered to be even more “passive” than physically managing property because all it takes is just going online and becoming a shareholder.
-In return, you can expect to receive a payout of at least 90 percent of the REIT taxable income.
-According to the Motley Fool, the average REIT dividend is approximately 5 percent.
-That’s not a bad payout for doing more than just owning a few shares!
+REITs might be even more “passive” than direct property management since becoming a shareholder requires only an online transaction.
+In return, you’ll receive at least 90 percent of the REIT’s taxable income.
+According to the Motley Fool, the average REIT dividend runs approximately 5 percent—an attractive return for simply owning shares!

-Similarly, if you’d like to find the next Facebook to invest in but would rather not gamble with $500,000, then why not start with just $10 using a site like Worthy Bonds.
-This is a service that vets the loan requests of new small businesses and creates bonds to fund their activities.
-In return, you the bondholder are paid a 5 percent annual return.
+Want to find the next Facebook but prefer not risking $500,000?
+Start with just $10 using platforms like Worthy Bonds.
+This service evaluates loan requests from small businesses and creates bonds to fund their operations.
+Bondholders receive a 5 percent annual return.

 Portfolio Income

-Even though the IRS does not define portfolio income to be “passive”, there are many passive income enthusiasts who do.
-After all, how much involvement or activity is needed on your part to earn interest, capital gains, or dividends?
+While the IRS doesn’t classify portfolio income as “passive,” many passive income enthusiasts disagree.
+After all, how much involvement is required to earn interest, capital gains, or dividends?

 - Interest Income.
-When you park your money into a CD (certificate of deposit) or high-yield savings account, the money literally just sits there accumulating interest; sometimes for years.
+When you deposit money into CDs (certificates of deposit) or high-yield savings accounts, funds literally accumulate interest while sitting untouched—sometimes for years.

 What You Can Do